Disclaimer

 "No wonder it was a lemming, it's way too big," Jessie muttered.

-"Was a lemming, nah..
+"Was a lemming, nah.
 I bet it still is.
 Think about it, all the other ships in this graveyard are younger than it.
 If something weird is going on, and in my TNG watching experience something is, then it'll be because of the Leda," Tom said.

 "Tom, no one in this dimension could possibly have watched TNG," Kathryn said.

-"He, as in me, has a point, maybe the epidemic wasn't cured after all," Tom said.
+"Maybe the epidemic wasn't cured after all," Tom said.
 Everyone looked confused.

 "What was the epidemic anyway?"
 Harry asked.